Termite Inspection Caboolture & Surrounds

 A Termite Inspection is done by a thorough inspection of the house and surrounding areas.

-The Inspector will look for areas that may be a harbourage for Termites, such as trees, tree stumps, logs, scrap timbers or retaining walls and fences.
+Our fully qualified and experienced termite inspector will assess your property for areas that may be a harbourage for Termites.
+This can include trees, tree stumps, logs, scrap timber, retaining walls and fences.

 Other areas Termites live: